 Level Key -- Found in every level, used to open up new levels

-Red Life Force -- Gives you 10 life force points (100 points will earn an extra life)
+Red Life Force -- Gives 10 life force points (100 points will earn an extra life)

-Yellow Life Force -- Gives you 1 life force point (100 points will earn an extra life)
+Yellow Life Force -- Gives 1 life force point (100 points will earn an extra life)

 Eagle Feather -- Take them to Talisman Chambers to receive a special ability

-Primagen Key -- You have to open up the door in the center of the HUB.
+Primagen Key -- Needed to open up the door in the center of the HUB.